thalerjonathan/DDDHaskell/Domain.md

 # Banking System
-Customers in the banking system have a Name and Address.
-Customers can have multiple Accounts.
-Each Account is owned by a specific Customer.
-Notifications for a customer from the system.
-Customers can view the current Balance of an Account as well as all Transaction Lines.
-An Account has a unique IBAN.
-There are two types of Accounts: Savings and Giro.
-A Giro Account can be overdrawn by 1000€.
-A Savings Account can not be overdrawn.
-Savings Accounts receive an interest of 0.5% per year.
-Giro Accounts receive an interest of 0.1% per year.
-The interest is calculated on a monthly basis.
+The goal is to implement a simple banking system for bank employees where they can view customers, their accounts and transactions, as well as performing the following operations:

+1. Depositing money into an account.
+2. Withdrawing money from an account.
+3. Transferring money between different accounts.

+## Domain Description and Business Rules

+- Customers have a name.
+- Customers can have multiple accounts.
+- Each account is owned by a specific customer.
+- An account has a unique IBAN.
+- There are Giro and Savings accounts.
+- A Giro account can be overdrawn by 1000€.
+- Withdrawing and depositing money is only possible from/into a Giro account.
+- Withdrawing and depositing money from/into Savings accounts can only happen through a transfer from/into a Giro account owned by the same Customer.
+- A Savings account can not be overdrawn.
-Customers can withdraw and depositing Money but only from/in to a Giro Account.
-Each withdrawing transaction has a fee of 0.1€, depositing is free.
-After withdrawing or depositing Money, the Account should immediately reflect the new balance.
+- After withdrawing or depositing money, the account should immediately reflect the new balance.

-Customers can transfer Money between Giro Accounts but only up to a limit of 5000€ per transaction.
-Transferring money between accounts always takes some time, however the Money is withdrawn from the sending Account immediately and is reflected in the balance.
+- Transferring money can happen only between Giro accounts and only up to a limit of 5000€ per transaction.
+The exception is a transfer between a Giro and Savings account of the same customer.

-TODO: check for concurrent modifications
+- When transferring money between accounts, the money is immediately withdrawn from the sending account, therefore immediately reflected in the balance.
+- Transferring money between accounts always takes some time and does not show up immediately in the receiving account.
+- When transferring fails the money is eventually transferred back to the sending account after some time.

+## TODOs
+- Optimistic concurrency control with versioning of Aggregates for safe collaboration